-- all users have clearly defined access rights to school ICT systems - all users are provided with a username and password - the "master / administrator" passwords for the school IT system, used by the IT Management team, are available to the Chief Executive Office (CEO) and Deputy CEO, Head teacher and kept in a secure place - users will be made responsible for the security of their username and password.
+- all users have clearly defined access rights to school ICT systems - all users are provided with a username and password - software, system and online platform accounts that are provided by the School remain the property of the School and are subject to the same conditions including filtering and monitoring provisions - the "master / administrator" passwords for the school IT system, used by the IT Management team, are available to the Chief Executive Office (CEO) and Deputy CEO, Head teacher and kept in a secure place - users will be made responsible for the security of their username and password.
 They must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security - the Trust maintains and supports the managed filtering service - Trust IT technical staff regularly monitor and record the activity of users on the school IT systems - The school infrastructure and individual workstations are protected by up to date virus software - personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.
 Staff who need to do this in their particular role have should use an encrypted school device.